Alloway Railway Tunnel

 The results of taking aerial photographs of an underground tunnel were actually better that expected.
 As you can perhaps imagine, expectations were not high.

-This is an old railway tunnel on a foot/cycle path along the old Ayr to Girvan coastal line, this section being very close to the location of the old Alloway Station.
+This is an railway tunnel on a foot/cycle path along the old Ayr to Girvan coastal line, this section being very close to the location of the disused Alloway Station.

 The tunnel is lined with art works from various artists and includes national figures, scenes from poems and novels and Scottish national life all painted on the walls of the tunnel, well lit internally.
 It's well worth seeing.